blipco/daizic/README.md

 ## DAIZIC ASSESSMENT

 ### DESCRIPTION
-This project renders the daily temperature for the city of Chula Vista, CA according to the user defined dates selected in the Start Date and End Date fields.
+This project renders a daily temperature range for the city of Chula Vista, CA according to the user defined dates selected in the Start Date and End Date fields.
 This project receives its data from the [NOAA Api](https://www.ncdc.noaa.gov/cdo-web/webservices/v2#gettingStarted) and uses [Chart.js](https://www.chartjs.org) to render the data in a Line Chart.
 If you have any questions about this project please email Bobby Patterson at [blipco619@gmail.com](mailto:blipco619@gmail.com)